 *Quick Summary: The author adds a personal eulogy as a memorial to friend and mentor Harry Hyde.*

 The great Crew Chief Harry Hyde died this day 20 years ago.
 I had the pleasure of spending some time with Harry through the years, not only while he was at Hendrick Motorsports, but also when he went to Stavola Brothers Racing as well.
-In fact, it was that time while he was at the Stavola Brothers, that cemented my feelings towards Harry.
+In fact, it was the time he was at the Stavola Brothers, that cemented my feelings towards Harry.

 As mentioned here before, my dad was one of the first few employees in the early days of Hendrick Motorsports.
 Harry Hyde was the first Crew Chief there, so he was literally the first Crew Chief my dad ever worked with, or that I’d ever met.
 As a 13 year-old the first time being around Harry, he was certainly a larger-than-life figure for me.